-Therefore the effectiveness of free and accessible education is measurable not only in terms of educational outcomes, reduced wastage, less repetition but generally through enhanced returns on educational investment.
+Therefore the effectiveness of free and accessible education is measurable not educational outcomes, reduced wastage, less repetition but generally through enhanced returns on educational

 The cost of education is a critical issue to all school systems, especially when creating education facilities for all learners.
 Often questions are raised about the costs of education for traditionally excluded groups.
 It is falsely perceived as being costly when it is often only about making minor adjustments to accommodate all learners.